- What is a mammogram?

 - Experimental and other breast imaging methods

 A mammogram is an x-ray exam of the breast that’s used to detect and evaluate breast changes.

-X-rays were first used to examine breast tissue nearly a century ago, by the German surgeon, Albert Salomon.
+X-rays were first used to examine breast tissue a century ago, by the German surgeon, Albert Salomon.
 But modern mammography has only existed since the late 1960s, when special x-ray machines were designed and used just for breast imaging.
-Since then, the technology has advanced a lot, and today’s mammogram is very different even from those of the 1980s and 1990s.
+Since then, the technology has advanced, and today’s mammogram is very different even from those of the 1980s and 1990s.

-Today, the x-ray machines used for mammograms produce lower energy x-rays.
-These x-rays do not go through tissue as easily as those used for routine chest x-rays or x-rays of the arms or legs, and this improves the image quality.
-Mammograms today expose the breast to much less radiation compared with those in the past.
+Today’s x-ray machines used for mammograms expose the breast to much less radiation compared with those used in the past.
+The x-rays do not go through tissue as easily as those used for routine chest x-rays or x-rays of the arms or legs, which also improves the image quality.